carloshg12/React_Native_Ubication_Scrapper_Public/README.md

 ## Usage
 To use this program, you will need to make HTTP requests to the provided endpoints.
 Ensure to include `Content-Type: application/json` in the request headers.

-### Test User
-To test the application without storing real data, you can use the following test user credentials:
-- **Username:** test_user
-- **Password:** test_password

-This user is configured not to perform operations that permanently alter the database, making it ideal for testing purposes.

 ---

 # React Native Ubication Scrapper